-In the other case, where independent replications are performed, the model computations are contained in some region or regions of the spreadsheet.
-In order to collect multiple replications, we need to do a series of recalculations of the spreadsheet and save the outputs after each recalculation.
-The easiest way to do this is to create a Data Table and use it to tell the spreadsheet to go through an iterative recalculation, storing the values of the outputs between each recalculation.
-To setup the data table, select an area of the spreadsheet where the outputs will be stored and create a column of numbers having values from 1 to the number of replications you will perform.
+Where independent replications are performed, the model computations are normally contained in some region or group of regions of the spreadsheet.
+Since a recalculation produces a replication, we need to do a series of recalculations of the spreadsheet and save the outputs after each recalculation to perform the replications.
+There are several ways to accomplish this.
+If the model computations can be put in a single row, we can just copy this row the appropriate number of times, so each recalculation produces all replications at once.
+If the computations in the model are more involved and cannot be placed on a single row, we can use the Table command in the Data menu to tell the spreadsheet to go through an iterative recalculation, storing the values of the outputs between each recalculation.
+To setup the data table, first create a column of numbers having values from 1 to the number of replications you will perform.
 Excel and most other spreadsheets have an easy way to create a column or row of consecutive numbers.
-Above each adjacent column, you place a formula that will contain the value of a specific output.
-Each row of this table will contain the replication number and the outputs, i.e., observations on each performance measure, for that replication.
-Once this table outline has been created, you are ready to actually perform the replications.
+Above each adjacent column to the right, place a formula that will produce the value of a specific output.
+The design is for each row of this table to contain the replication number in the first column and the outputs, i.e., observations on each performance measure, for that replication in the adjacent columns.

-Running the replications involves using a command such as the Data/Table command to tell the spreadsheet to run the recalculations.
-This command was actually created to perform "what-if" scenarios by substituting each value in the first column into a specific cell, recalculating the spreadsheet, and recording the values of other cells that depend upon the substituted value.
-In our case, the contents of the cell in the first column of the data table is just a replication number, and since the replications are independent and identically distributed, the replication number is not actually used in recalculation.
+Actually running the replications involves using a command such as the Data-Table command to tell the spreadsheet to run the recalculations.
+This command was originally created to perform "what-if" scenarios as described above by substituting each value in the first column into a specific cell, recalculating the spreadsheet, and recording the values of other cells that depend upon the substituted value adjacent to the substituted value.
+In our case, the contents of each cell in the first column of the data table is just a replication number, and since the replications are independent and identically distributed, the replication number is not actually used in recalculation.
 However, the recalculation will cause all random variate sampling formulas to re-execute, producing a new value for all random variates and thus new values for all outputs that are independent of those for all other replications.
-The Data/Table command produces a dialog asking where you want to put the input value.
+The Data-Table command produces a dialog asking where you want to put the input value.
 You can select any unused cell and click "OK".
 The data table containing the results of the replications will fill quickly.
 When it is finished, each column of this table except the first will contain all of the observations on a specific performance measure.
 It is not difficult to do thousands, or even tens of thousands, of replications in this way.